 Photo: Amit Srivstava / Wikimedia Commons / Image For Representation Only

-Srikalahasti boasts a variety of eateries and restaurants that cater to diverse food preferences.
+Srikalahasti boasts a variety of eateries and restaurants that cater to diverse food preferences and some of the Srikalahasti famous food.
 Hotel Saravana Bhavan, a renowned vegetarian chain, is celebrated for its delectable South Indian dishes such as dosas, idlis, and thalis.
 For a mix of cuisines suitable for a family meal, Blue Diamond Hotel offers an extensive menu featuring South Indian, North Indian, and Chinese dishes.
 For non-vegetarians, Mastan Hotel is a popular choice, particularly noted for its delicious biryanis and kebabs.

 Best Time To Visit